A quality farrier does more than shoe; he trims the hooves, assesses the horse's gait, addresses any problems, and helps keep the horse pain-free.

 "When it comes time to look for a good farrier, look for someone who has gone beyond a short training course," Turner says.
 "Ask the potential farrier where they learned how to shoe.
 Did they have an apprenticeship?
 Did they go to school?"

-Don't be afraid to interview your potential farrier about certification or question your present one, following up with the AFA and WCF.
+Don't be afraid to interview your potential farrier about certification or question your present one, following up with the AFA, WCF, or AAPF.

 In addition, Duckett suggests you ask what hoof care journals or scientific papers your farrier reads and whether he or she belongs to any of the farrier associations.
 Ask if he or she has taken any continuing education courses or attended any lectures recently.
 Someone who wants to be on the cutting edge of the industry will keep up-to-date with the latest technology and scientific findings.